West Brom visit is must win for West Ham - Sam Allardyce

 Results elsewhere meant West Ham fell from 17th and a point outside the bottom three to 19th and two points inside it.

 They have won only one of their last 11 league games and after the visit of managerless West Brom comes a trip to Fulham on 1 January.

-Since causing an upset at Tottenham on 6 October, West Ham's only victories have come over Burnley and Spurs in the Capital One Cup either side of a 3-0 win against Fulham at Upton Park in the Premier League.
+Since on 6 October, West Ham's only victories have come over and in the Capital One Cup either side of a at Upton Park in the Premier League.

 "We've got to make sure we play like we did against Arsenal - and like at Tottenham in the cup - against West Brom and Fulham," Allardyce continued.